 A vast complex of stunning buildings with golden filigrees, the Grand Palace is the home of the kings of Siam, and the site of the sacred Emerald Buddha.

-Currently, October/2019 and February/2020 are the cheapest times in the year to take a flight to Bangkok.
-You will pay the most in August/2020.
+Currently, the cheapest times in the year to travel to Bangkok are February/2020 and January/2020.
+You will pay the most in September/2020.

-Emirates, Qantas Airways, Thai Airways, Bangkok Airways, Jetstar and Thai AirAsia X fly direct from Australia to Bangkok.
+Emirates, Qantas Airways, Thai Airways, Bangkok Airways, Jetstar and Thai AirAsia X have non-stop flights from Australia to Bangkok.

-The cheapest airline to fly to Bangkok from Australia is Scoot.
+Scoot is the cheapest airline to fly to Bangkok from Australia.

 The best airline to fly from Australia to Bangkok is Singapore Airlines.
-Emirates is the best if you want direct flights.
-Jetstar is the best low-cost airline.
+If you want non-stop flights then Emirates is the best.
+The best budget airline is Jetstar.